fmstacco/healthylife-organicshop/README.md

 Healthy Life Organic Shop website can be improved in the future through new features to be developed and implemented, such as:

-* #14 As a shopper I want to be able to Easily see what I`ve searched for and the number of results so that I can quickly decide whether the product I want is available - Epic Sorting and Searching
+* #14 As a shopper I want to be able to Easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available - Epic Sorting and Searching

 * #27 As a **Shopper / Site User ** I want to share my wish list with friends and family, so that they can easily find gift ideas for special occasions like birthdays or holidays - Epic Wishlist